TCU vs. Colorado: Odds, spread, over/under - September 2

 TCU vs. Colorado: Odds, spread, over/under and other Vegas lines - September 2

-The No. 17 TCU Horned Frogs (0-0) face the Colorado Buffaloes (0-0) on Saturday, September 2, 2023 at Amon G. Carter Stadium.
-The Horned Frogs are without a doubt the favorites in this one, with the spread posted at 20.5 points.
-The over/under for the contest is 64 points.
+The No. 17 TCU Horned Frogs (0-0) square off against the Colorado Buffaloes (0-0) on Saturday, September 2, 2023 at Amon G. Carter Stadium.
+The Horned Frogs are heavy favorites in this one, with the spread sitting at 20.5 points.
+The over/under is set at 64 in the outing.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the TCU vs. Colorado matchup.

 TCU vs. Colorado Game Info